Azure/azure-powershell/clu-getstart.md

 ```

 ### Package Creation and Testing
-   2 options
+   Two options
-   * Run `<repo-root>\tools\CLU\SetupEnv.bat` which build and generate all cmdlet packages and deploy to under `<repo root>\drop` folder.
-When you have a clean environment, you should always do this first.
+   1. Run `<repo-root>\tools\CLU\BuildAndInstallClu.bat` which build and generate all cmdlet packages and deploy to under `<repo root>\drop\clurun` folder, with 3 flavors `win7-x64`, `osx.10.10-x64` and `ubuntu.14.04-x64`.
+When you have a clean environment or just pull from upstream, you should clean temporary bits such as `git clean -xdf`, and run this command.
-   * Run `<repo-root>\tools\CLU\BuildCmdlet` <name like: Microsoft.Azure.Commands.Profile>", this will build and refresh an individual cmdlet package.
+   2. Run `<repo-root>\tools\CLU\BuildCmdlet <package name like Microsoft.Azure.Commands.Profile>` <name like: Microsoft.Azure.Commands.Profile>", this will build and refresh an individual cmdlet package.

-Once you are done with #1, in the same command window, you can type "azure help" to explore and run cmdlets.
+After #1 above is finished, you can run `drop\clurun\<platform>\azure.bat help` to explore.

-To debug, set environment variable of `DebugCLU` to "1"(#1 should set it up already).
-When you run any command, you will see a prompt telling you to attach debugger.
+To debug, set environment variable of `DebugCLU` to "1".
+Then on running any command, you will be prompted to attach a debugger.

+There is also `<repo-root>\tools\CLU\SetupEnv.bat` which is a windows batch wrapping around the `BuildAndInstallClu.bat`, plus set the `DebugCLU` for you, and add the `drop\clurun\win7-x64\azure.bat` to the PATH environment variable.

-To test on osx/linux boxes, do #1, open `<repo-root>\drop\clurun`, you should see subfolders for "osx" and "ubuntu", copy the folder to your target machine, and run the "azure.sh" inside.
+To test on osx/linux boxes, do #1, open `<repo-root>\drop\clurun`, copy the flavor folder to your target machine, and run the "azure.sh" inside.
 Make sure set execution permission using `chmod +x azure.sh clurun`

 (All of those are subject to change, contact yugangw or adxsdkdev for any questions)